 Coat the driveshaft splines with Moly Lube.
-DO NOT coat top surface of the driveshaft as lubricant may prevent seating of the driveshaft in the crank-shaft.
+DO NOT coat top surface of the driveshaft because lubricant may prevent seating of the driveshaft in the crankshaft.

 Slide the gearcase into place, making sure that:

 - Driveshaft engages the crankshaft

 - Water tube enters grommet on water pump

 - Upper shift rod enters the shift rod connector.